- Floating cabin, tree house or forest cabin

 The two tree houses are approx 50m or so apart and both feel quite private.
 The Floating Cabin can be seen out on the lake but is at least 300m away.
 From the Floating Cabin, it is difficult to see the tree houses.

 Forest Cabins: Sleep 1-4 persons in bunk beds.
-Cabins have grass roof and are heated with wood-burning stove.
+Cabins have grass roof and are heated with wood-burning stove and lit by paraffin lamps and candles.
 If you are a family of 5 with younger children, an additional mattress on the floor can be added (free of charge) to the cabins, though note that this will of course reduce available space.

 "Cuckoo's Nest" Tree House

 "Lake View" Tree House: Sleeps 1-2 persons in double bed.
 Located approx. 70m from the water and approx. 200m from the swimming/sauna area.
-Heated by wood-burning stove.
+Heated by wood-burning stove and lit by paraffin lamps and candles.

 "Lake View" Tree House

 Floating Cabin: Sleeps 1-4 persons (max.
 2 adults + 2 children) in double bed + 2 x bunk beds.
 Bunk beds (180cm x 70cm) are suitable for children and are combined couch and bed - the backrest lifts up to form upper bunk.
-Heated by wood-burning stove.
+Heated by wood-burning stove and lit by paraffin lamps and candles.
 Dry toilet and cooking facilities.

 NB: For families, please note that the cabin veranda has no barrier.
 Children should be able to swim.